 The FANG companies are winning the hearts of the customer, big time.
 All because they’re providing them with the best customer experience compared to other brands they interact with.

 In the Great Competitive Paradox story, we mentioned the concept of the Digital Twin.
 We described how the FANG companies create a digital profile that represents part of the real customer.
-They use this profile in order to engage in a more individual way, creating a highly personalised customer experience that in turn leads to a magnetic, sticky attraction to their brand.
-The FANG companies have set the bar for personalised customer experience, leaving marketers in a constant race to keep up with customer expectations and needs.
+They use this profile in order to engage in a more individual way, creating a highly personalized customer experience that in turn leads to a magnetic, sticky attraction to their brand.
+The FANG companies have set the bar for personalized customer experience, leaving marketers in a constant race to keep up with customer expectations and needs.